jjiajie/stm-molecular-image-classification/README.md

 ## My contribution

-My main focus in the current portfolio snapshot is the CNN-based molecule classification workflow.
-This includes:

-- loading manually labelled molecule crops;
+My contribution focused on **molecule segmentation, manual labelling, and CNN-based classification**.
+This included:

+- comparing segmentation parameters to improve molecule detection and reduce duplicate or unsuitable detections;
+- generating and reviewing molecular image crops from segmented STM images;
+- manually labelling molecular crops to prepare supervised classification data;
 - creating a stratified training/validation split;
-- applying grayscale normalization and random rotation augmentation;
+- applying grayscale normalisation and random rotation augmentation;
 - using class-balanced sampling during training;
 - defining and training a compact CNN in PyTorch; and
 - reviewing training curves, confusion matrices, and rotation robustness.

+For the Helicene STM image shown above, segmentation parameter refinement produced **366 candidate molecular crops**, which were subsequently reviewed and labelled for classification.

-The notebook currently documents an experiment using 366 manually labelled crops across four classes.
+The notebook currently documents an experiment using **366 manually labelled crops across four classes**.
 These are interim project results rather than a final benchmark, as the project is still ongoing.

 ## Notebook